VeikkaK/JokeApp/README.md

 3. Install the dependencies:
    npm install

-4. Create a `.env` file in the project's root directory and add your API key.
+4. Create a `.env` file in the project's root directory and add your API key:
    REACT_APP_API_KEY=your-api-key

 5. Start the application: